-To make every word in your landing page copy count, start off by defining a single landing page goal and tailor all of your copy around that one goal.
+To make every word in your landing page copy count, start by defining a single landing page goal.
+Then tailor all of your copy to that one goal.

-This will help you write copy that supports the one goal and also guide your visitors toward your call-to-action (CTA), and ultimately, a golden conversion.
+This will help you write focused copy that guides your visitors toward your call-to-action (CTA) and, ultimately, a conversion.

-“Ideally, the ratio is 1:1, meaning there’s only one place to click on your landing page: the link that accomplishes your conversion goal.”
+According to Instapage, the ideal attention ratio is 1:1, which means there’s only one place to click on your landing page — a link that accomplishes your conversion goal.

 Consider Your Traffic Source